trapd00r/LS_COLORS/README.markdown

 try to pick colors that fits in nicely together.
 Filetypes with multiple possible extensions, like htm and html, should have the same color.

-# How does it look like
+# What does it look like?
 Here's a screenshot _(font and minor color shades, of course, depend on terminal and its configuration)_:

 ![Screenshot1](http://orig07.deviantart.net/f59a/f/2016/087/a/e/ls_colors_1_by_trapd00r-d9wrdoa.png)